scribibble/dpnd/README.md

 # dpnd
 dpnd is a tool to manage dependencies.
-It gathers the correct sources of the correct versions in the correct places.
+It gathers the correct sources of the correct versions of dependencies in the correct places.
-More documentation is available inside he script.
+More documentation is available inside the script.